maikynata/python-telegram-bot-fire-alert/README.md

 $ python src/bot-alerta-fogo.py
 ```

-## Documentation INPE API and WhastApp API
+## Documentation INPE API and Telegram Bot API
 All INPE API endpoints are available in the [docs](http://queimadas.dgi.inpe.br/queimadas/dados-abertos/apidoc/) section of INPE website.
-All WhastApp endpoints are available in the [docs]() section of WhatsApp Services website.
+All Telegram endpoints are available in the [docs]() section of Telegram Services website.